Geometric Dimensioning & Tolerancing (PE2101)

-This 1-day course teaches the fundamentals of Geometric Dimensioning and Tolerancing (GD&T).
+This 8 hour course teaches the fundamentals of Geometric Dimensioning and Tolerancing (GD&T).
 The GD&T method is much more robust than traditional +/- tolerancing and provides a higher degree of accuracy for part design and fabrication.
 Designers, machinists, drafts persons, mechanical engineers, procurement engineers and quality assurance will learn how to apply GD&T to their own job.
 The course is approved for 6 professional development hours (PDH) for professional engineers and is also open to all professionals and students.

 The course closely follows the ASME Y14.5-2018 standard and will provide class participants with the ability to: